PalEON-Project/env_regional/README.txt

 repository.
 All other users can obtain these data via links provided or drivers and raw data will be made available upon request.

 There are 6 Environmental Drivers.
+File paths associated each driver are nested within the current version of env drivers.
+Current Env Driver: phase2_env_drivers_v1

 All drivers have a consistent spatial extent, resolution, and coordinate reference system Spatial Extent (xmin, xmax, ymin, ymax) = -100, -60, 35, 50